oseivale/Michael-React-Blog/README.md

 # Michael-React-Blog

 <h3>
-A basic blog site, using ReactJS, CSS and any additional tools you wish to use t build the other functionality.
+A basic blog site, using ReactJS, CSS and any additional tools you wish to use to build the other functionality.
 </h3>

 <p>This site should allow a user to:</p>